Skip Navigation Links

 Linux

-On some systems (m68k and the SPARC), when you want to compile the ZipArchive Library for the dynamic linking, you need to modify makefile files (for the Zlib and ZipArchive) so that CFLAGS definition includes -fPIC.
+On some systems (m68k and the SPARC), when you want to compile the ZipArchive Library for the dynamic linking, you need to add -fPIC to CFLAGS.

 UNC Paths and Very Long Paths (Windows Only)